openstack/charm-guide/doc/source/getting-started/settings.rst

      - optional - used to filter on MAAS nodes that align with the stated hardware requirements

+Notes on the OVN Chassis network interface (OVN_DATA_PORT) when a second interface is used (i.e. Open vSwitch bridge is not set up within MAAS):

-For the OVN Chassis network interface (OVN_DATA_PORT), in terms of its configuration, it is convenient for its name to be common across all three cloud nodes (as given in the table).
+* As given in the table, it is convenient for the interface's name to be common across all three cloud nodes.
 If this is not the case, individual hardware (MAC) addresses can be used instead.
 Make note of them.

-If a second interface is being used for OVN_DATA_PORT (i.e. Open vSwitch bridges are not being used), it must be cabled, reside on the MAAS subnet (EXT_SUBNET), and have an IP address status of 'Unconfigured' (within MAAS).
+* The interfaces must be cabled on the MAAS subnet.
+Within the MAAS web UI, the interfaces' subnet name and their IP addresses' status must both remain as 'Unconfigured'.

+* The ovn-chassis charm will dynamically create an OVS bridge on each interface.
+An OVS bridge is always required on each OVN Chassis node.

 .. list-table::
    :header-rows: 1